fire78625/AI_packing/README.md

 ### Training phase
 First, each original binary executable in training set needs to use tools (ex: IDA Pro) or commands (ex: xxd) to generate 2 category files: .asm file and .byte file

-Executing filterbyte.py to generate bytefile.
-Before executing, please modify the targetdir to your binary file save location and bytedir to the location you want to save bytefile.
+If you use IDA Pro to convert asm file, you can use this command: idaq64 -c -B <targetfile_path> -o<output_dir_path>

+!!
+If you use -o parameter, your OS need GUI interface to make the processing normally

+Please put your binary executable in 'bin' directory

+#### Executing the following command to generate bytefile [output byte file is in 'byte' directory]

+python3 filterbyte.py

 [Notice it used Linux command xxd, so need to execute in Linux-based environment]

 Afterwards, the needed inputs of training phase are binary executable(PE), .asm file, and .byte file [Notice that we assume your binary filename is like <xxx>.<extname>]